Skip to main content

 What to do when a American Heritage account holder dies

-Contact American Heritage's Account Services — 7-step process, 9 required documents, and pod and joint accounts settled more quickly; single-owner accounts without pod designation require probate documentation which varies by estate size and state requirements
+Contact American Heritage's Account Services Department — 8-step process, 12 required documents, and notification response typically within 2 business days of receipt or 30 days from date of death, whichever is later. pod and joint accounts settle more quickly; single-owner accounts without pod designation require probate documentation which varies by state and estate size.

 American Heritage